 working with the children.
 The Child Protection Officer for the Parish is

-a YST member and adults working with children have DBS (CRB) checks with
+a YST member and adults working with children have DBS (CRB) checks with regular

-regular training updates offered.
+training updates offered.

 Jesus said: “go into all the world and make them my disciples”.
 It's the

-original mission statement, the reason for Pentecost, and it applies to us!
+original mission statement, the reason for Pentecost, and it applies to

-we are called to be.
+the missionaries we are called to be.

 So why not leave things as they are, with the same wonderful people doing

 the same wonderful things?
-Mission always needs new blood, fresh ideas, new
+Mission always needs new blood, fresh ideas,

-you, then who, and if not now, then when?”
+said, “if not you, then who, and if not now, then when?”